billhennessy/blog-chunky/content/post/2021/breaking-united-nations-set-to-take-over-all-corporations.md

 ---

 > December 23, 1944.
 'Battle of the Bulge' An entire US Armored Division was retreating from the Germans in the Ardennes forest when a sergeant in a tank destroyer spotted an American soldier digging a fox hole.
 The GI, PFC Martin, 325th Glider Infantry Regiment, looked up and asked, 'Are you looking for a safe place?'
 'Yeah,' answered the tanker.
-'Well, buddy,' Martin drawled, 'just pull your vehicle behind me. *I am the 82nd Airborne, and this is as far as the bastards are going*.'
+'Well, buddy,' Martin drawled, 'just pull your vehicle behind me. **I am the 82nd Airborne, and this is as far as the bastards are going**.'

 Is your diet preparing you for spiritual combat?

-Please know, brothers and sister, that I ask this question and write this post in true Christian charity, meaning to will the good of the other.
-And the only good, as Jesus told is, is Our Father in heaven.
+Please know, brothers and sister, that I ask this question and write this post in true Christian charity, meaning "to will the good of the other."
+And the only good, as Jesus told us, is Our Father in heaven.
 Therefore, I ask this question in the hope that it may help you and me draw closer to God and God to us.

+### A Fortress for Your Soul

 I trust that you try to live according to the first and greatest commandment and the second, which is like it: